Click on a question below to see the answer. If you don't see your question, let us know so we can help!

 Sadly no. We are unable to fill prescriptions at our center.
 There are several retail pharmacies nearby though who would be happy to help you.
 Also, individual prescribers with an XDEA number may write prescriptions for things like Suboxone but we cannot fill their prescriptions here.
 You would still need to go to a retail pharmacy to fill these prescriptions.

 Basically everything you need for your recovery.
 We are a complete treatment center which means offering everything from the doctor visit to the medication and it’s all included.
-Counseling, group therapy, family therapy, behavioral techniques, referral services and much more are also provided for free.
+Counseling, group therapy, family therapy, behavioral techniques, and referral services including job/resume prep workshops, educational linkages, financial services, community/benefits services, and much more are also provided for free.

 Currently, we can only accept self-pay patients.
 But we are working on insurance contracts as our goal is to accept all insurances since no one should be without treatment.
 If you have insurance let us know and we'll be happy to contact you as soon as it's available.
-As with everything we know cost is important, so give us a call today to see how we can work with you to get you the best treatment possible.
+As with everything we know cost is important, so give us a call today.
+We're confident we can get the best treatment at an affordable price.

 Patients can begin receiving more take home doses as early as 1 month, however, there is no standard scale as take home doses are largely based on how well a patient is following their treatment plan.
 Take homes are a privilege that ultimately rests with the patient but you can talk to your counselor and they can help you understand where you are and how to get to where you want to be.